project-chip/connectedhomeip/docs/BUILDING-GN.md

 ninja -C out/debug
 ```

-To build it at the top level, see below under "Maintainer Builds".
+To build it at the top level, see below under "Unified Builds".

-### Maintainer Builds
+### Unified Builds

-To build a unified configuration that approximates the continuous build:
+To build a unified configuration that approximates the set of continuous builds:

 ```
 source scripts/activate.sh

-gn gen out/debug --args='is_debug=true target_os="all"'
+gn gen out/unified --args='is_debug=true target_os="all"'

-ninja -C out/debug all
+ninja -C out/unified all
 ```

 This can be used prior to change submission to configure, build, and test the